Rolling reserve: what high-risk merchants must know

 Capped reserve

-Capped reserves, like rolling ones, include withholding a percentage of each processed transaction.
-But there is an essential difference between these two reserves.
-With capped reserves, the provider sets a fixed amount and stops withholding the percentage of each transaction when the cap is reached.
-The threshold amount is usually determined based on your estimated monthly income.
+Capped reserves, like rolling ones, involve withholding a percentage of each processed transaction as a reserve amount.
+However, the key difference is that with capped reserves, the provider sets a predetermined reserve amount as a cap.
+Once this cap is reached, no further funds are withheld or allocated in reserve until the next period, offering greater predictability for businesses.
+The threshold reserve amount is usually determined based on your estimated monthly income.

-So if you process $5,000 credit card payments in your first month, they’ll keep 5 – 10% of each payment until the account reaches the $5,000 limit.
-After that, no funds are withheld until the next month.
+So if you process $5,000 in credit card payments in your first month, the provider will withhold 5–10% of each payment as part of the reserve amount until the account reaches the $5,000 cap.
+After that, no further funds are withheld until the next month.

 Up-front reserve